 This year’s highest honor, Most Distinguished, was given to the Humber College Parking Structure in Toronto, Ontario.
 The seven-story structure provides 28,000 square meters of parking area with 1,000 car spaces and 700 square meters of bike storage, retail, office, and ancillary space.
 The garage was built to replace and improve upon the surface lot that was lost with the building of the new Centre for Technology and Innovation.
 All steel components of the main and secondary structure as well as miscellaneous metals were hot-dip galvanized to secure the long-term durability of the building and low maintenance requirement.

 The second most prestigious award, Lifetime Achievement, is presented to projects with a minimum of 15 years in service.
 The 2020 Lifetime Achievement Award was granted to the Riviere Cochon Gras Bridge in Perches, Haiti.
 In its previous life, this bridge made up part of the massive temporary bridge on Route 3A connecting Quincy, MA with Weymouth, MA.
 Hot-dip galvanizing was the only coating able to stand the test of time serving 15 years as the Fore River Bridge in Massachusetts only to be disassembled, shipped halfway around the world, and then reused in Haiti with no signs of corrosion or repair required.
 In Perches, there was an unpaved road with no crossing, which was the only way to access a local hospital and an industrial park to the North.
-During the three of four rainy months, the crossing is frequently impassable.
-The reused bridge section would literally be a lifesaver for the residents in the community.
+During the three or four rainy months, the crossing is frequently impassable.
+The reused bridge section will literally be a lifesaver for the residents in the community.

-In addition to the Lifetime Achievement Award, two other bridges completed in 2019 were honored in this year’s awards.
+In addition to the Lifetime Achievement award, two other bridges completed in 2019 were honored in this year’s awards.
 A Tale of Two Bridges, located in Montreal, Quebec, received the Bridge & Highway award.
 By its 30th birthday, the Champlain Bridge was already facing major corrosion problems.
-The entire concrete road deck and jersey barriers of the cantilever section required emergency replacement due to severe rebar corrosion.
+The entire concrete road deck and jersey barriers of the cantilever section required emergency replacement due to severe uncoated rebar corrosion.
 Due to the imminent risk of collapse, the New Champlain Bridge was built at breakneck speed, but also considered the lessons learned.
 All structural steel that could physically fit in the local kettles was hot-dip galvanized, along with all railings, anchors, signage and wind braces.
 This project highlights the monumental dangers and costs of infrastructure corrosion and multifaceted benefits of long-lasting hot-dip galvanized steel.

-The Civic Contribution award was bestowed upon The Living Bridge, located in Portsmouth, NH, is an interdisciplinary smart infrastructure research project, converting the Memorial Bridge into a demonstration "smart bridge."
+The Civic Contribution award bestowed upon The Living Bridge, located in Portsmouth, NH, is an interdisciplinary smart infrastructure research project, converting the Memorial Bridge into a demonstration "smart bridge."
 The Memorial Bridge is over the Piscataqua River, which links Portsmouth, New Hampshire to Kittery, Maine.
 The river is considered a harsh marine environment and the team was concerned the corrosive environment would ultimately destroy the steel platform.
 When the local galvanizer heard of their concerns, they met with the Project Manager to explain how hot-dip galvanizing would protect the steel and offered to donate the galvanizing services to ensure the research project would survive the conditions.

 The Building & Architecture category had a variety of hot-dip galvanized projects from all over North America, but the MacKimmie Tower stood above the rest.
-The University of Calgary recognized to need to re-energize the central hub of the campus while creating additional space for classrooms, administrative support units and faculty departments.
+The University of Calgary recognized the need to re-energize the central hub of the campus while creating additional space for classrooms, administrative support units and faculty departments.
 Thus, the redevelopment of the MacKimmie Complex was born.
 While supporting the need for additional space, the goal of this multi-year project is to act as a pilot for a Canadian Net Zero Carbon Building standard and help develop a tool that can successfully support post-secondary institutions going forward.
 The MacKimmie Tower provided the opportunity for students and faculty members to be engaged throughout the design and construction phase.
-This process encourages future generations to think outside the box reflecting new knowledge for general well-being for many years to come.
+This process encourages future generations to think outside the box, reflecting new knowledge for general well-being for many years to come.

 Another Calgary-based project, The Calgary MAX Transit Shelters, won the Transportation Award.
 The two key components of sustainability and affordability are addressed by using hot-dip galvanized steel on the shelters.
 Steel is a sustainable material because it can be infinitely recycled, so the investment in making steel is never wasted and can be employed by future generations.
 Using hot-dip galvanizing as the protection system for steel provides a maintenance free coating that extends the life of the structure with minimal environmental impact.
 Both zinc and steel are natural, abundant and 100% recyclable, providing the City of Calgary with the sustainable and affordable solution they sought.